 Not sure what to do with carrot tops?
-I have a few tips for how to prepare them along with a list of 12 recipe featuring carrot tops!
+I have a few tips for how to wash, prepare and store them along with a list of 12 recipes featuring carrot tops!
+These earthy greens are a worth saving!

-It’s essential to thoroughly wash carrot tops as they can have quite a bit of sand and dirt in their leaves.
+First thing’s first, you gotta wash carrot tops.
+They can have quite a bit of sand and dirt in their leaves so give them a GOOD soak and spin dry.

-First trim the stems and leaves from the carrots, leaving about 2-inches of stem intact.
-Then wash the carrot greens like you would wash salad greens by rinsing and spinning them dry in a salad spinner (this salad spinner is my all-time fav).
+First, trim the stems and leaves from the carrots, leaving about 2-inches of stem intact.
+Then soak the carrot greens in a large bowl, or even better, a salad spinner (this salad spinner is my all-time fav).

 Carrot tops (aka carrot greens) have an earthy “root vegetable” flavor, similar to beet greens or Swiss chard.
 Their flavor is somewhat of a hybrid between parsley and carrots—they are delicious!